 Notice what St. John has done—he hasn’t merely given God a token “thanks for everything,” but instead focuses on specific things in his life for which he can rejoice.
 How can you do this, particularly if you tend to be a “the glass is half-empty” person, focusing more on what bothers you than on your blessings?
 I suggest looking at “the big picture,” and then zooming in on smaller and smaller details.
 For example, you can start by thanking God for the fact that you are alive, able to have a relationship with Him and to grow deeper in communion with Him.
 You could then zoom in and focus on the blessings of having a home, food to eat and clothes to wear, and family and friends.
-You can then zoom in further and focus on specific things your friends or family said today that made you smile, or a meal you particularly enjoyed, or a moment when you simply enjoyed basking in the sunshine or walking through the snow.
-You could then zoom in even further and think about what you are enjoying right now: the calm of a quiet room, feeling physically and emotionally relaxed, hearing a child laugh or the sound of rain on the roof…joy comes naturally from adjusting our focus so that we concentrate on the countless good things we experience each day.
+You can then zoom in further and focus on specific things your friends or family said today that made you smile, or a meal you particularly enjoyed, or a moment when you simply enjoyed sitting in the sun or walking through the snow.
+You could then zoom in even further and think about what you are enjoying right now: the calm of a quiet room, feeling relaxed, hearing someone laugh or the sound of rain on the roof…joy comes naturally from adjusting our focus so that we concentrate on the countless good things we experience each day.

-One way to prevent life’s minor annoyances from diminishing your joy is to prepare yourself for them in advance.
+One way to prevent life’s little irritations from taking away your joy is to prepare yourself for them in advance.
 Lorenzo Scupoli gives this advice: “Make it your rule every morning, while you still sit at home, to review in your mind all the occasions you may meet with in the course of the day, both favorable and unfavorable, and visualize the passionate impulses, lusts and irritations they may provoke; then prepare in yourself beforehand how to stifle them at the very inception, without allowing them to develop…This review of what may happen should be practiced especially when you have to go out and visit places where you are bound to meet people, who can either attract or irritate you.”

 A soul which has once and for all been held fast by the desire for its Creator and is accustomed to delighting in the beauties of the heavenly realm will not alter its great joy and cheerfulness under the influence of carnal feelings, which are varying and unstable; but things which distress other people it will regard as increasing its own gladness…You will easily achieve this if you have dwelling within you the commandment which advises you always to rejoice, dismissing the vexations of the flesh and gathering that which gladdens the soul, transcending the sensation of present realities and extending your mind to the hope of eternal realities, the mere thought of which is sufficient to fill the soul with rejoicing and to make Angelic exultation reside in our hearts.